ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

            """Second method docstring."""
            return

-To make it clear when a 'paragraph' of code is complete and a new section is starting, use a blank line to separate logical sections.
+To make it clear when a "paragraph" of code is complete and a new section is starting, use a blank line to separate logical sections.

-Instead of:

 .. tab-set::